OSGeo/grass-website/content/news/2026_05_08_GRASS_8_5_0_released.md

 <a href="/images/news/NCSU_developer_summit_stairs.jpg">
 <img src="/images/news/NCSU_developer_summit_stairs.jpg"
-  alt="GRASS contributors group picture in Talley Student Center, NC State" title="GRASS contributors group picture" width="40%" style="float:right;padding-left:25px;padding-top:20px">
+  alt="Group of GRASS contributors on the stairs of Talley Student Center at the 2025 Developer Summit in Raleigh, NC" title="GRASS contributors at the 2025 Developer Summit in Raleigh" width="40%" style="float:right;padding-left:25px;padding-top:20px">
 </a>